How Does The Brain Create Emotions?

 So where do these emotions come from?

-In fact, the quick flash of thoughts, and feelings masks just how much work the brain is doing when you experience an emotion, interpreting circumstances, and bodily signals, and influencing how you feel, and respond.
+In fact, the quick flash of thoughts and feelings masks just how much work the brain is doing when you experience an emotion, interpreting circumstances, and bodily signals, and influencing how you feel, and respond.

 In this article, we take a closer look at how the brain processes emotions.
+(If you’d like a complete guide to emotions, check out this article.)

 What causes emotions?